Infineon/TLE5012-Magnetic-Angle-Sensor/README.md

 Library of Infineon's highly sensitive [TLE5012B](https://www.infineon.com/cms/en/product/sensor/magnetic-sensors/magnetic-position-sensors/angle-sensors) 360° magnetic angle sensor for Arduino.

 ## Summary
 The [TLE5012B](https://www.infineon.com/cms/en/product/evaluation-boards/tle5012b_e1000_ms2go/) is a 360° angle sensor that detects the orientation of a magnetic field.
 This is achieved by measuring sine and cosine angle components with monolithic integrated Giant Magneto Resistance (iGMR) elements.
 These raw signals (sine and cosine) are digitally processed internally to calculate the angle orientation of the magnetic field (magnet).
 The TLE5012B is a pre-calibrated sensor.
 The calibration parameters are stored in laser fuses.
 At start-up the values of the fuses are written into flip-flops, where these values can be changed by the application-specific parameters.
-Further precision of the angle measurement over a wide temperature range and a long lifetime can be improved by enabling an optional internal autocalibration algorithm.
+Further precision of the angle measurement over a wide temperature range and a long lifetime can be improved by enabling an optional internal auto calibration algorithm.
 Data communications are accomplished with a bi-directional Synchronous Serial Communication (SSC) that is SPI-compatible.
 The sensor configuration is stored in registers, which are accessible by the SSC interface.
 Additionally four other interfaces are available with the TLE5012B: Pulse-Width-Modulation (PWM) Protocol, Short-PWM-Code (SPC) Protocol, Hall Switch Mode (HSM) and Incremental Interface (IIF).
 These interfaces can be used in parallel with SSC or alone.
-Pre-configured sensor derivates with different interface settings are available.
+Pre-configured sensor derivate with different interface settings are available.

 ## Key Features and Benefits
 * Giant Magneto Resistance (GMR)-based principle